 The Committee will continue to monitor the situation closely and stands ready to adjust monetary policy accordingly to meet its remit.
 The MPC will keep under review the range of actions that could be taken to deliver its objectives.
 The Committee does not intend to tighten monetary policy until there is clear evidence that significant progress is being made in eliminating spare capacity and achieving the 2% inflation target sustainably.

 At this meeting, the Committee judges that the existing stance of monetary policy remains appropriate

-The next MPC meeting is Wednesday 12 September 2018 with the announcement to be published the following day on 13 September 2018.
+The next regularly scheduled MPC meeting is on Wednesday 16th September 2020 with the announcement to be published the following day on 17th September 2020.